 Desktop turns Pink or Purple

-Some users report, when they have 2 monitors connected and try to highlight one or I refresh the Desktop screen, it all turns purple/pink.
+Some users report, when they have two monitors connected and try to highlight one or I refresh the Desktop screen, it all turns purple/pink.
 These display or video-related issues on your device’s screen can be caused due to incorrect display or video settings, outdated graphics card drivers, incorrectly connected cables, and other reasons.

 - Get a new connector cable.